ferdinandyb/maildir-rank-addr/CONTRIBUTING.md

 ## Testing

 Please run test with `go test`.
 If possible, write tests as well as part of your commits.
+I call tests "e2e" that start out by reading the email files in the testdata folder and do asserts only after the final dataset has been put together (i.e. the output of `calculateRanks`).
+Unit tests of specific functions should go into a different file, e.g. like `parseMail_test.go`.